-- Pupil Voice is extremely important at Bishop Luffa.
-All pupils have a chance to have their views heard through feedback sessions or the School Council.
+- Student Voice is extremely important at Bishop Luffa.
+All students have a chance to have their views heard through feedback sessions or the School Council.

-- Pupils with Special Educational Needs or Disabilities (SEND) are monitored closely by the Support Team for their learning and progress.
+- Students with Special Educational Needs or Disabilities (SEND) are monitored closely by the Support Team for their learning and progress.

 - Support also delivers Social Skills sessions to identified pupils.

-- For vulnerable pupils, plans are put into place for extra support outside of the classroom such as lunch time or break time support, Learning Mentor, Pastoral Assistant.
-(At the moment COVID restricts the running of lunch and break club)
+- For vulnerable students, plans are put into place for extra support outside of the classroom such as lunch time or break time support, Learning Mentor, Pastoral Assistant.
+The Pastoral Team and Support work closely to ensure adequate meeting of needs.

-- The school Learning Mentor allocates time to vulnerable pupils.
+- The school Learning Mentor allocates time to vulnerable students in Year 7.
 The Learning Mentor visits many of the primary feeder schools during the summer term, prior to transition to gain relevant useful information.

 - Heads of House and Form Tutors mainly deal with pastoral issues.
-However, for pupils with SEND, there is close communication between the Pastoral Team and the Support Team.
+However, for students with SEND, there is close communication between the Pastoral Team and the Support Team.